A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

-Adders constitute the most expensive part of the device, as they require OP-AMPs for the implementation.
-Still, the overall number of required adders coincides with the number of unsaturated regions, which, is reduced thanks to the techniques adopted in Sec.~\ref{sec:explicit_mpc}.
+Adders constitute the most expensive part of the device, as they require OP-AMPs.
+Still, the overall number of required adders is $N$, i.e., the number of unique unsaturated affine functions of the EMPC policy~\eqref{eq:empc_policy_final}, which can be reduced through the techniques described in Sec.~\ref{sec:explicit_mpc}.